standard-for-public-code/standard-for-public-code/introduction.md

 Public code is both civil code (like policy or regulation) and computer source code (such as software and algorithms) executed in a public context, by humans or machines.

-We make the explicit distinction between regular software and public software because it operates under fundamentally different circumstances and expectations.
+The Foundation for Public Code makes the explicit distinction between regular software and public software because it operates under fundamentally different circumstances and expectations.

 ## What is public code